Man-looking-at-the-camera-through-a-magnifying-glass

 Photo by Sora Shimazaki from Pexels

-Finally, if your ideal customer going to say yes to buying from you or working with you, you need to make them feel good about their decision.
+If your ideal customer going to say yes to buying from you or working with you, you need to make them feel good about their decision.

-Don’t make them feel like they’re coming to you because they’ve failed or that they don’t know what they’re doing.
+I would never make them feel like they’re coming to you because they’ve failed or that they don’t know what they’re doing.
 Nobody wants to feel like that.

-Use positive, inspiring and energising language, then finish with an empowering call to action.
+Instead, I use positive, inspiring and energising language, then finish with an empowering call to action.

 Do you need help with copywriting?